Co-op probe after drug allegations against ex-boss

 It said in a statement: "Given the serious and wide-ranging nature of recent allegations, the new executive management team has started a fact-finding process to look into any inappropriate behaviour at the Co-operative Group or the Co-operative Bank and to take action as necessary."

-West Yorkshire Police said it was making enquiries after Mr Flowers, 63, was reportedly filmed by an acquaintance he met online buying £300 worth of illegal drugs including cocaine.'Not influential'
+West Yorkshire Police said it was making enquiries after Mr Flowers, 63, was reportedly filmed by an acquaintance he met online buying £300 worth of illegal drugs including cocaine.

 Mr Flowers, who served as a Labour member of Bradford Council for a decade, has been suspended from Labour for "bringing the party into disrepute".